ShakeefAhmedRakin/WebDevelopment-JhankarMahbub-Notes/6_JavaScriptES6_API/about.md

 5. **Dynamically typed**: Variables in JavaScript are not bound to a specific data type at declaration; their types can change during runtime, making the language flexible but requiring careful handling to prevent unexpected behavior.

 6. **Prototyped based**: JavaScript employs prototype-based object-oriented programming, where objects can directly inherit properties and behaviors from other objects, allowing for dynamic and flexible object relationships.

+## HOW DOES JAVASCRIPT WORK?

+Certainly, let's delve into the internal mechanism of the JavaScript engine V8:

+- **V8 Engine**: V8, written in C++, is a high-performance JavaScript engine developed by Google, primarily used in the Chrome browser and Node.js.
+It compiles JavaScript code into machine code for efficient execution.

+- **Execution Context**: An execution context is a crucial concept in V8.
+It's an environment in which JavaScript code is executed.
+Each time a function is invoked, a new execution context is created.
+It consists of the Variable Environment (scope), Lexical Environment (where variables are declared), and the `this` value.

+- **Call Stack**: The call stack is a data structure that tracks the execution of functions in a program.
+It follows the Last-In-First-Out (LIFO) principle.
+As functions are invoked, their execution contexts are pushed onto the stack, and when a function completes, its context is popped off the stack.

+- **Single-Threaded**: V8 is a single-threaded engine, meaning it processes one task at a time in a single sequence.
+This contrasts with multi-threaded engines that can handle multiple tasks concurrently.
+While V8 itself is single-threaded, web browsers and environments like Node.js can use multiple threads for various tasks.

+Here's how these components work together:

+1. **Execution Context Creation**: When a function is called, an execution context is created.
+It includes the function's scope, variables, arguments, and the reference to the outer environment.

+2. **Call Stack**: As functions are invoked, their execution contexts are added to the call stack.
+The current function at the top of the stack is the one being executed.

+3. **Execution**: The top function on the call stack is executed.
+If it calls other functions, their contexts are added to the stack, forming a stack of nested function calls.

+4. **Completion**: When a function finishes execution, its context is removed from the call stack, allowing the previous function to resume.

+5. **Event Loop**: JavaScript's single-threaded nature doesn't mean it can't handle asynchronous operations.
+Asynchronous tasks like timers or I/O operations are managed using the event loop, which checks the queue for tasks to execute when the call stack is empty.

+This mechanism ensures that JavaScript code executes in a predictable order, without concurrency-related issues that can arise in multi-threaded environments.